-Sometimes you may have the impression that your employees and team members are not giving their best, that they are hiding facts and even lying to you.
+Sometimes you may feel that your employees and team members are not giving their best, hiding facts and even lying to you.
 You are right!
-Research shows that 85% of people don’t like their job and 75% are lying and cutting corners.
+Research shows that 85% of people don’t like their job, and 75% lie and cut corners.
 Why?

 Here are some of the reasons why they might be lying to you

 1. They don’t feel well supported and developed by their manager

 2. The ethics of the manager/team leader are opposite to theirs

 3. They are not in the right position/job